ptdewey/pendulum-nvim/README.md

 - **Activity Detection**: Detects user activity based on cursor movements, buffer switches, and edits.
 - **Customizable Timeout**: Configurable timeout to define user inactivity.
 - **Event Logging**: Tracks buffer events and idle periods, writing these to a CSV log for later analysis.
+- **Report Generation**: Generate reports from the log file to analyze time spent on various projects (requires Go installed).

 ## Installation